turgut-baba/chat-app/README.md

 ## Installation

-To install InterviewMQ, you can directly use it's source code or use pip like so:
+To install InterviewLIB, you can directly use it's source code or use pip like so:

 ```bash
 pip install -e .